-Attending a Coping With Pregnancy & Infant Loss Support Group
+Attending a Coping With Pregnancy and Infant Loss Support Group

 While attending the festival, PlayThink in Harrodsburg, Kentucky, I had the chance to go to a Wild Women Sisterhood ‘Coping With Pregnancy and Infant Loss’ Support Group.
 I was interested to see what the class would entail as well as hoping that I could take away helpful information on how to support my own community & clients as a birth worker.
 Additionally, like a vast majority of women, I have experienced pregnancy loss and was hoping that this group might offer some kind of emotional relief.
 Of course, because of the incredibly sensitive & confidential nature of the stories and information that was shared, I will not be discussing any stories of my friends from this group.
 These journeys are not mine to share.
 Yet, I am extremely privileged to have been a part of an experience where I was able to hear others speak about a heart-heavy journey and support them.